-On June 16, 2013, the Company signed a license and collaboration agreement with ISU Abxis, whereby the Company licensed its proprietary human Factor IX products to ISU Abxis for initial development in South Korea.
-Under the terms of the agreement, ISU Abxis is responsible for development and manufacturing of the licensed products through Phase 1/2 clinical trials.
-Until the completion of Phase 1/2 development, ISU Abxis also has a right of first refusal with respect to commercialization rights for the licensed products in South Korea.
-The Company has the sole rights and responsibility for worldwide development, manufacture and commercialization of Factor IX products after Phase 1/2 development, unless ISU Abxis has exercised its right of first refusal regarding commercialization rights in South Korea, in which case the Company's rights are in the entire world excluding South Korea.
-ISU's rights will also terminate if the Company enters into a license agreement with another party to develop, manufacture and commercialize Factor IX products in at least two major market territories.
+On September 16, 2013, the Company signed a license and collaboration agreement with ISU Abxis, whereby the Company licensed its proprietary human Factor IX products to ISU Abxis for initial development in South Korea.
+Under the terms of the agreement, ISU Abxis is responsible for manufacturing, preclinical development activities and clinical development through completion of a proof-of-concept Phase 1/2 study in individuals with hemophilia B. The Company has the sole rights and responsibility for worldwide development, manufacture, and commercialization of Factor IX products after Phase 1/2 development.
+ISU Abxis may exercise its right of first refusal to acquire commercialization rights in South Korea, in which case they would be entitled to profit sharing on worldwide sales.
+ISU's rights will also terminate if the Company enters into a license agreement with another party to develop, manufacture and commercialize Factor IX products in at the United States, European Union or Asia, subject to ISU's retained rights in South Korea.